rhdunn/xquery-intellij-plugin/README.md

 ![Syntax Highlighting](images/syntax-highlighting.png)

-Supports the following XQuery syntax extensions:
+It supports the following XQuery syntax extensions:

 *  BaseX 7.8 and 8.5 `update` syntax;
 *  Saxon 9.4 `map` syntax;
 *  MarkLogic 6.0 to 8.0 vendor extensions.

-Support for xqDoc documentation comments.
+It has support for xqDoc documentation comments.

-Control over how XQuery dialects are interpreted.
+The plugin provides control over how XQuery dialects are interpreted.

 ![XQuery Settings](images/xquery-settings.png)